andrewabarca/bizible.en/help/bizible-tracking/setting-up-tracking/best-practices-for-testing.md

 # Best Practices for Testing {#best-practices-for-testing}

 When testing Bizible, be sure to first clear cookies and use a unique email address for each test.
-The email address does not need to be real--it only needs to be a unique address that does not belong to any of your Salesforce records (e.g., [[email protected]](http://docs.marketo.com/cdn-cgi/l/email-protection), [[email protected]](http://docs.marketo.com/cdn-cgi/l/email-protection)).
+The email address does not need to be real--it only needs to be a unique address that does not belong to any of your Salesforce records (e.g., unique1@test.com, unique2@test.com).

 Cookies can be cleared in the settings section of your browser, select tools and clear browsing data.
 A test begins before the search and ends with a form submission.
 You can test through organic search or through a company advertisement.
 Make sure to clear cookies again before every new test you conduct.